rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 > Curiosities :

 Every computer language is different, like the English and French comparison.
-Having said that, a program written in one language could be hard to understand, if the developer does not know that language.
+Having said that, a program written in one language could be hard to understand if the developer does not know that language.

 Every computer language has a set of reserved words.
 Some have 50 others have 400 keywords.
 The number of words does not mean power, both languages are able to tell a story.